I think Erlang/Elixir fits great as control plane or service-to-service messaging layer for distributing services built

 Just back from a one day visit to Erlang User Conference.
-I find the Erlang virtual machine kind of fascinating.
+I find the Erlang virtual machine fascinating.
 And with the new Elixir language built on top of it to fix some of the pain points with Erlang the language, the eco-system has got even more interesting.

-What I find exciting about Erlang/Elixir and its virtual machine, is its outstanding ability to utilize multiple CPU:s on computers, and doing this across multiple computers, in what is commonly referred to as "distributed computing".
+What I find exciting about Erlang/Elixir and its virtual machine, is its ability to utilize multiple CPU:s on computers, and doing this across multiple computers, in what is commonly referred to as "distributed computing".
 But then, I've had a great interest for Flow-based programming (FBP) for basically the same purposes: good at running things in parallel in general.
 So, how do these two paradigms compare?

-It is hard not to think that the flow-based programming paradigm with multiple "black box" processes talking to each other over channels and the Erlang message-passing model of highly isolated processes sending messages to the mail boxes of other processes, would have a lot of overlap in functionality, and that the architecture of one of the systems should be easy enough to implement in the other system.
-There is actually at least one such project trying to implement FBP in Elixir, by Peter C Marks, the elixirfbp project, which is worth checking out!
+It is hard not to think that the flow-based programming paradigm, with its multiple "black box" processes talking to each other over channels and the Erlang message-passing model of highly isolated processes sending messages to the mail boxes of other processes, would have a lot of overlap in functionality.
+One would think the architecture of one of the systems should be easy enough to implement in the other system.
+There is actually at least one such project trying to implement FBP in Elixir, by Peter C Marks, the elixirfbp project (worth checking out!).

 Looking closer, it turns out there are a number of challenges though.
 E.g. back-pressure is not as easily supported implicitly in Erlang/Elixir as in FBP languages where the bounded-buffer channels provide implicit back-pressure by blocking the sends on the out-port they are connected to when the buffer is full.
 And, implementing something like the channels with bounded buffers of FBP in Elixir would require another process for the channel, which would mean another copying step, which is bad for performance.